S :Society

 Yokohama Tire Manufacturing (Thailand) Co., Ltd. (YTMT) (Thailand)

-• Activities to strengthen relations with local communities, including participation in local events
+• Activities to strengthen relationships with the local community, such as public road repair and participation in local events.

 • Cultural preservation activities, including the protection of temples